fastaichina/jupyterhub/docs/getting-started.md

 ```

 The Hub service talks to the proxy via a REST API on a separately configurable interface.
-By default, this is only on localhost.
+By default, this is only on localhost on port 8001.
 If you want to run the proxy separate from the Hub,
 you may need to configure this ip and port with:

 ```python